firedev/pf-website/src/trip.md

 {:.text-4xl .font-bold .tracking-tight .animate .ease .fadeIn .delay-500 .text-center .sm:text-6xl .mb-8 .z-1 .relative}
 # SSS: Set, Settings, Sitter

+Do not do it on the parties, rave concerts and the like.
+To have a mind-blowing experience you need to be in a safe and comfortable environment.
+With no distractions.
+And no people around.
+You need to be able to concentrate on yourself.

 ## 1. Set.

 First is the mindset.
 Approach this with eagerness to accept whatever comes your way.
 Remember, you're only seeing yourself.
 I try to tune in by asking myself some philosophical questions "Who am I?", "What do I want?", "What do I do?", "Where do I go?", I'll put up a list of for the self-guided sessions.